Azure/azure-rest-api-specs/documentation/test-scenario/QuickStart.md

 Sometimes the command `oav run-test-scenario` failed due to non 2xx status.
 Now you need to debug the test scenario with postman.

 When run `run-test-scenario`, it automatically generate postman collection and postman env in `generated/<providerNamespace>/<testScenarioFile>/<runId>/<testScenario>`.
 Here is the generated file folder structure.
+The `collection.json` and `env.json` is generated postman collection file and environment file.

 ```
 generated